Cybersecurity specialist job growth shows no signs of slowing. It’s a rewarding and lucrative position, putting you on a path to a fulfilling career.

 The exact duties for cyber security specialists differ, as do the titles for people in this line of work.
 As some of these jobs are entry level and others require more experience, the responsibilities also vary.

-IT security specialist or cybersecurity specialist: These titles are often interchangeable.
+Median Salary: $118,100* These titles are often interchangeable.
 An IT cybersecurity specialist must understand common and new threats as well as steps to keep computer systems secure.
 This typically involves daily work like managing security software, training employees (and sometimes customers) on data security protocols, safeguarding the company from network breaches, and handling any and all cyber attacks.

-Information security analyst or cybersecurity analyst: As these titles suggest, this work is more focused on monitoring threats and breaches.
+Median Salary: $105,200* As these titles suggest, this work is more focused on monitoring threats and breaches.
 The information security analyst (or “cyber security analyst” depending on the company) will investigate systems, vulnerabilities, and breaches.
 The analyst may work with firewalls, conduct penetration testing, and keep on top of cybersecurity trends and best practices.

-Network administrator or computer system administrator: Broader than cybersecurity, the network administrator (“computer system administrator” at some companies) oversees a vital piece of technology: the employer’s computer network.
+Median Salary: $90,400* Broader than cybersecurity, the network administrator (“computer system administrator” at some companies) oversees a vital piece of technology: the employer’s computer network.
 The network admin takes full responsibility for day-to-day operations of the network.
 That can range from installation and support of intranets, local area networks (LANs), wide area networks (WANs), network segments, and other data communication systems.

-Computer network architect: Typically a step above a network administrator, the computer network architect creates the vision for the network.
+Median Salary: $118,100* Typically a step above a network administrator, the computer network architect creates the vision for the network.
 This comprises the full design of the network, including LANs, WANs, and intranets for both current and future states.
 The network architect closely studies and collaborates on the organization’s business plan, working directly with senior IT management and sometimes company executives.

-Information security manager: Instead of direct network and hardware oversight, the information security manager is responsible for protecting an organization’s digital assets against viruses, breaches, and hackers.
+Median Salary: $152,300* Instead of direct network and hardware oversight, the information security manager is responsible for protecting an organization’s digital assets against viruses, breaches, and hackers.
 This cybersecurity role assesses security measures to identify any areas that might make information systems vulnerable to attack.

-Information security officer: Rather than focusing on the day-to-day cybersecurity concerns of the organization, the information security officer drives the company’s information and data security efforts and function.
+Median Salary: $137,100* Rather than focusing on the day-to-day cybersecurity concerns of the organization, the information security officer drives the company’s information and data security efforts and function.
 The executive responsible for this function is known as the chief information security officer (CISO).
 This role oversees cybersecurity’s alignment to business goals, security architecture, identity and access management, governance, budgets, investigations and forensics, vendor selection, and ongoing training for the organization and the cybersecurity team.

-The Best Path To A Cybersecurity Career: A Relevant Master’S Degree
+The Best Path to a Cybersecurity Career: A Relevant Master’s Degree

 Breaking into the cyber security field requires relevant experience and education.
 It’s a logical progression for many employees and consultants in IT and technical roles.